Objement/om-javascript-range-slider/README.md

-# Vanilla JavaScript Range-Slider
+# Vanilla JavaScript Range-Slider (two buttons to define start and end of the range)
-This is a really simple to include and to use range slider implemented in Vanilla JavaScript without the need for any libraries.
-Just use a range-input and set the attribute "multiple" to it and load the .js- and .css-files.
+This is a really simple to include and to use range slider, implemented in Vanilla JavaScript without the need for any libraries.
+Just use a range-input, set the attribute "multiple" to it and load the .js- and .css-files.
 Everything should be fine.

-You can set the min and max values for the input field.
-As a result, you will get a two values (start and end) for the range, separated by a comma.
+You can set the `min`- and `max`-attributes to the input field to define the maximum range.

+The result in the `value`-attribute will be two values (start and end) for the range, separated by a comma.

 ## How will it look like?